adarshmarvel22/NLP-EmotionAndDirectedAt/README.md

 ### Models Selection

 The choice of models is based on the popularity and performance of pre-trained transformer models available in the Hugging Face model library.
 Specifically, "bert-base-uncased" is used for emotion classification, and "dslim/bert-base-NER" is used for NER tasks.
 These models have been fine-tuned to better suit the dataset and the objectives of the project.
+Evaluated different vectorization techniques like Bag of Words, TF-IDF, Word2Vec and used embedding-based imputation( Utilizing pre-trained language models (e.g., BERT, GPT) to generate contextually relevant imputations for missing values.

 ### Data Augmentation Techniques